xdire/xlb/rfd/0001-general-design.md

 Frontend Available in Api Interface, and is entity in Storage Abstraction.

 #### Backend
-Is the internal abstraction created with Frontend options when Connection Manager receives the request.
+Is the internal abstraction created with Frontend options when the Connection Manager receives the request.
 Backends have the following functionality:
-- Provide routine to pipe the traffic
+- Provide a routine to pipe the traffic
 - Apply routing strategy
 - Manage connection health per pool

 #### API Interface
-API type of abstraction, works with the database abstraction and can alter Load Balancer components behavior.
+API type of abstraction works with the database abstraction and can alter the Load Balancer components behavior.

-Following methods are to be proposed for the API Interface to fill the scope of this design:
+The following methods are to be proposed for the API Interface to fill the scope of this design:

 ---
 `POST` `/api/v1/client` - creates client id and oauth type key